shivannis/xandr-docs-public/xandr-docs/articles/monetize/set-up-line-item-budgeting-and-scheduling.md

     >  Budget subflights are an **Alpha** feature that allow you to set custom budget and pacing settings for specific days within a line item flight.
 If you'd like
     >  to gain access to them, please contact your Xandr account representative.

-    a.
-Enter a name for your subflight.
+     1. Enter a name for your subflight.
-    b.
-Select a start and end date for your subflight.
+     1. Select a start and end date for your subflight.

       Alternatively, you can click **Copy from flight** to copy the start and end dates of the parent flight.

        > [!NOTE]
        > Line items can use no more than one subflight for any given date.

      c.
 Toggle **Recurring** to select certain days of the week for which your subflight will take effect.

      d.
 Set subflight pacing.

        Pacing determines how much of your subflight budget is spent per day.
 You can set the pacing by using a subflight pacing percentage or a daily budget.
 For more information on flight pacing, see [Lifetime Pacing](lifetime-pacing.md) and [Adaptive Pacing](adaptive-pacing.md).

     | Option | Description |